-- Plant trees.
 Planting trees helps to store carbon from the atmosphere into the soil.
 Trees can also cool your home in summer and let in the winter sun.
-If you don’t have room for trees at your place, volunteer with a local landcare group.
+If you don’t have room for trees at your place, volunteer with a local Landcare group.

-- Minimise your use of powered tools.
 Mowers, blowers and brush-cutters can make life easier, but think about their environmental impact.
-Buy an energy-efficient mower, mow less often and keep the grass height to about 4 to 5 centimetres — it’s better for your sustainable lawn as well.
+Buy an energy-efficient mower, mow less often and keep the grass height to about 4 to 5 centimeters — it’s better for your sustainable lawn as well.

 A Few Essential Tools for Your Sustainable Garden

 To create your sustainable garden, some things are just too good to pass up.
 Compost, mulch and worms all help to condition your soil and retain moisture, and you can get beneficial insects to work with you to keep your plants healthy, sustainably.

 A compost heap or bin keyboard_arrow_right